Synonym(s)

 Langerhans cell histiocytosis (eosinophilic granuloma): mostly osteolytic bone lesions; skin rarely affected; histology is demonstrative.

-If neurofibromatosis generalisata type I is present at the same time, the risk of developing juvenile chronic leukemia is 20-30 times higher.
+If neurofibromatosis generalisata type I is also present, the risk of developing juvenile chronic leukemia is 20-30 times higher.

 Spontaneous regression possible between the ages of 1 and 6 years (40% of cases).
 Healing with residual pigmentation, on the capillitium possibly with alopecia.